ChicoState/djsongmatch-ux/phaseIII/README.md

 When tasked with completing similar tasks in the competitor app, Spotify, four participants highlighted frustration with the amount of clicks and screen changes they navigated through.
+They also reported a high amount of screen cluttering that made navigation challenging.

 ## Conclusions